 The latest is Antonio Grauso, an Italian instrument maker in New York in the 1920’s.
 This rare catalog page (kindly submitted by guitar historian Lynn Wheelwright) shows a nice double-neck instrument firmly in the New York Italian immigrant tradition.
 It was offered with 4 or 6 subs.

-Note how the headstock design and bridge are reminiscent of another Italian/New York maker, Gaetano Puntolillo (right).
+Note how the headstock design and bridge are reminiscent of another Italian/New York maker, Gaetano Puntolillo (his is on the right).

 Literally a week after that discovery, I stumbled upon a second Grauso, undergoing restoration at John Bernunzio’s shop.
 This one is about as rare and unusual as it gets!

 John’s listing states: “fresh from a local estate, this is an enormous rare HARP GUITAR with six-string fretless neck and eight-string fretted neck.
 The fretted neck has the top two strings doubled.
 The guitar was made in NYC by Italian immigrant Antonio Grauso known for ornate mandolins and simple guitars.
 This most likely was a custom-made instrument with an 18-1/2″ wide back and 5-1/8″ deep mahogany body.
 The spruce top has four soundholes including two round holes in the lower bout.
 It is ornamented with marquetry trim and a large pearl and wood star.
 There is an original, large pickguard that is highly decorated and in the shape of a man-in-the-moon.”